 Empire Arts Center

-415 Demers Avenue,
+415 DeMers Avenue,

-No one has favorited this theater yet
+1 person favorited this theater

 It remained essentially the same until it closed in 1994 and was donated by Midcontinent Theatres to the local arts council in 1995.
 It was renovated to preserve the flavor of all three of its incarnations (especially its original Baroque and 1930s Deco touches), while reducing the seating to accommodate a newly expanded stage and new orchestra pit.

-Currently, it hosts a variety of live stage events, meetings, and some movies (usually presented on 16mm or via video projection, as the theater has not yet been able to afford to acquire 35mm film equipment to replace what was removed when it closed as a first-run movie house).
+Currently, it hosts a variety of live stage events, meetings, and some movies (usually presented on 16mm or via video projection, as the theatre has not yet been able to afford to acquire 35mm film equipment to replace what was removed when it closed as a first-run movie house).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.